Crossword Puzzle Day: Try to Solve the First Crossword Ever Published | Reader's Digest - Reader's Digest

 December 21 is “Crossword Puzzle Day” because on this day in 1913, Arthur Wynne published a puzzle called a “Word-cross.”
 Wynne’s puzzle would go down in history as the first crossword ever published.
 (Did you know crosswords are so popular that one man designed one for his own tombstone?)

 Wynne’s original puzzle looked a bit different from crossword puzzles we see today—the boxes were arranged in a diamond shape, not a square, with an open space in the middle.
 However, the rules were almost exactly the same.
 Each row of boxes, horizontal and vertical, corresponded to one word, and a short clue was given for each word.
 Even over 100 years later, Wynne’s puzzle is still totally solvable for 21st-century word nerds.
-Take a look at the puzzle and its clues below, and then give it a try!
+Take a look at the puzzle above and its clues below, and then give it a try!
 Doing crossword puzzles can make your brain younger, so why not?

 Wynne’s puzzle has one word already filled in—“fun,” the name of the newspaper section in which the puzzle was published.
 The clues are slightly different—instead of “across” and “down,” the clues say the numbers of the starting and ending boxes of that word.
 For instance, the word below “fun,” 2 across, is written as “2-3” in the clue list.
 The clue for 2 down is “2-11.”